- General Information

 - a warm salt bath may help painful haemorrhoids, especially after passing a motion

-- use baby wipes instead of toilet paper
+- use baby wipes instead of toilet paper.
+Pat rather than rub dry, to avoid irritating the swollen tissue

 - avoid scratching the area